The Slow Road to Faster Payments

 Why this disconnect between customer demand and market reality?
 The primary culprits are reach and awareness:

-• Each of the three faster payments systems works independently of the others.
+- Each of the three faster payments systems works independently of the others.
 A bank using RTP cannot send money to a bank using FedNow, and vice versa; similarly there’s no connectivity between Same Day ACH and the two real-time systems.
 A system with access to 50% of all DDAs will only be applicable to 25% of total payments demand (50% of senders x 50% of receivers).

 ATM/debit networks faced exactly the same challenge in their early days.
 These networks agreed to ‘gateway’ transactions to each other, recognizing that a rising tide raises all ships.
-For faster payments in the US to reach its full potential, we believe that inter-operability will also be required.
+For faster payments in the US to reach its full potential, we believe that inter-operability will also be required. - Given the B2B2B nature of the industry, adoption of faster payments is dependent upon banks promoting this capability to their business customers.
+But, when asked if their bank had marketed the ability to make or receive faster payments, most businesses said no.

 Whether businesses’ general lack of awareness is a lack of marketing, or simply a lack of effective marketing, is unknown but it does not change the conclusion.
 The banking industry as a whole needs to ‘up its game’ if faster payments is to reach its potential.